CareTiger/nuxt3-saas-boilerplate/README.md

 -   [ ] SPA type pages (e.g. [Dashboard](/pages/dashboard.vue)) - postgresql(supabase) -> Prisma -> Service Layer for Business Logic -> Pinia -> UI
 -   [ ] SSR type pages (e.g. [Note](/pages/notes/[note_id].vue)) - postgresql(supabase) -> Prisma -> Service Layer for Business Logic -> UI

-### Multi User Accounts (Teams)

--   [ ] Allow users to upgrade their accounts fron individual accounts to multi-user accounts (Teams).
--   [ ] Allow users to switch between Teams and view/edit data from the selected Team.
--   [ ] All features, billing and limits is controlled at the Account (Team) level (not the user level)
--   [ ] Gen/Regen an invite link to allow users to join a team
--   [ ] Team administrators and owners can accept pending invites
--   [ ] Team administrators and owners can administer the permissions (roles) of other team members on the Accounts page

 ### Plans and Pricing

 -   [ ] Manage multiple Plans each with specific Feature flags and Plan limits